What a “Vote of No Confidence” Means in Canadian Politics

 Here’s what happens when Canada’s opposition parties decide they can’t support the government.

-What is a Confidence Motion?
+What is a Vote of No Confidence?

 A confidence motion asks all members of parliament to vote on whether or not they have confidence in the incumbent Prime Minister and their party.